nus-cs2103/website-base/admin/exams.md

 </tip-box>

-Some questions will use ++underlines++ or ==highlighting== to draw your attention to a specific part of the question.
+Some questions will use ==highlighting== to draw your attention to a specific part of the question.
 That is because those parts are highly relevant to the answer and we don’t want you to miss the relevance of that part.

 <tip-box>

 {{ icon_example }} Consider the statement below:

-> Technique ABC ++can++ be used to generate more test cases.
+> Technique ABC ==can== be used to generate more test cases.

-The word ++can++ is underlined because the decision you need to make is whether the ABC _can or cannot_ be used to generate more test cases; the decision is not whether ABC can be used to generate _more or better_ test cases.
+The word ==can== is highlighted because the decision you need to make is whether the ABC _can or cannot_ be used to generate more test cases; the decision is not whether ABC can be used to generate _more or better_ test cases.

 </tip-box>